-If your landing page isn’t reaching the right people, your conversion rates will suffer.
+If your landing page isn’t reaching the right people, your conversion rates and marketing strategy will suffer.

 2. Write Headlines That Connect Emotionally

-Your landing page headline is the first thing users see when they visit your page, and there’s only a few seconds to grab their attention.
-So, it’s crucial your headline is bold, straightforward, and resonates with your audience.
+Your landing page headline is the first thing users see when they visit your page, and there are only a few seconds to grab their attention.
+So, it’s crucial your header and other headings are bold, straightforward, and resonate with your audience.

 Take a look at this example from Drip’s optimization feature page.